elunna/nerfhack-changelog/README.md

 * All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
 * Archeologists can reach basic in axe.
 * Archeologists start out knowing dwarvish mattocks.
+*  Archeologists always get an extra id when reading scrolls of identify.

+### BARBARIAN
+* Barbarians can reach skilled in riding (Evil)
+* Barbarians get a blood rage bonus for low health.
+When under 50% of their max HP, they get a damage bonus that scales with their level.
+When under 25%, this bonus is doubled.

 ### CAVEMAN/CAVEWOMAN CHANGES
 * They cannot receive spells from their deity (Evil)